XHQMGU-TDT: History

 Quiero Media, S.A. de C.V., won a television station (XHQMGU-TDT) was awarded in the IFT-6 TV station auction of 2017 and began program service on May 2, 2018.
 It had been testing through most of April.
 As XEWO-TDT claimed virtual channel 8 first, XHQMGU uses virtual channel 10.

-On Friday, November 16, 2018, Ocho TV ceased operations in order to relaunch as Quiero TV with a revamped program lineup on January 3, 2019.
+On November 16, 2018, Ocho TV ceased operations in order to relaunch as Quiero TV with a revamped program lineup on January 3, 2019.
 During that time, only the station's newscasts were broadcast.
 The relaunch included an investment in new studio equipment and a deal with Caracol Televisión, Canal RCN and Canal 1 entertainment programming.

-Digital subchannels
+In 2023, Quiero TV expanding into the United States with a broadcasting agreement with Norsan Media, which has stations in Charlotte, North Carolina; Charleston, South Carolina; and Jacksonville, Florida.

+Subchannels

+The station's signal is multiplexed:

 On June 6, 2018, the Federal Telecommunications Institute authorized XHQMGU to program and broadcast a second subchannel, also named Quiero TV, which carries a two-hour timeshift feed of the main channel.
 The authorization carried the Quiero TV name more than five months prior to the station's relaunch.
 A third subchannel of Inova infomercials was approved in August 2019.